qaaph-zyld/AstroGuide-Pro/CONTINUATION_PROMPT.md

 ## Project Overview
 AstroGuide Pro is a Vedic astrology application built with React, TypeScript, and Firebase.
 The application allows users to register, login, create birth charts, analyze astrological data, and access premium features.

-## Current Status (May 30, 2025)
+## Current Status (June 5, 2025)
 The project is in active development with multiple pages created and basic functionality implemented.
-However, there are ongoing issues with running the application locally, primarily related to TypeScript compatibility and OpenSSL configuration.
+We've made significant progress in resolving the startup issues related to TypeScript compatibility and OpenSSL configuration.
+The application can now be started using our custom startup scripts that handle environment variables properly.

 ## Project Structure